Board of Trustees

 Establishes curriculum and standards

 Trustee Oates is the father of six children- all of whom attended and graduated from Del Oro High School.
 Ron owns and operates a small business in Loomis and has served on the Board since 1993.
+He ran unopposed in 2022 and will serve another four-year term on the Board.
 His strong business sense is of great value to the Board.
 In addition to Ron’s service to students throughout the Placer Union High School District Board responsibilities, he is very active in his local church.

 RESPONSIBILITIES OF THE BOARD